kaby76/Trash/readme.md

 ### Split a grammar

-Since Antlr2, grammars could be combined or split into separate files.
+Since Antlr2, one can written a combined parser/lexer in one file, or a split parser/lexer in two files.
 While it's not hard to split or combine a grammar, it's tedious.
 For automating transformations, it's necessary because Antlr4 requires the grammars to be split when super classes are needed for different targets.